Predicting Personas Using Mechanic Frequencies and Game State Traces: Background

 In addition to the above objects, the player may encounter monsters, all of which desire to attack a player within line of sight and some of which have additional secondary goals: \begin{itemize} \item\textbf{Goblins} move 1 tile every turn towards the player if within line of sight.
 They have 1 HP and deal 1 damage upon collision.
 Goblins try to avoid colliding with other goblins and goblin wizards. \item\textbf{Goblin Wizards} cast a 1 damage spell at the hero if they have line of sight within 5 tiles of the player.
 If they are over 5 tiles from the player but have line of sight, they will move 1 tile towards the player each turn.
 Wizards have 1 HP and deal no damage on collision. \item\textbf{Blobs} move toward either a potion or the hero within line of sight.
 They will move 1 tile towards the closest one per turn, preferring potions over the hero in case of a tie.
-A blob colliding with a potion consumes it and enables it to level-up into a more powerful blob, which also happens if a blob collides with another blobs and merge with each other.
-The lowest level blob has 1 HP and does 1 damage upon collision.
+A blob colliding with a potion or another blob consumes it and enables it to level-up into a more powerful blob.
+The default, lowest level blob has 1 HP and does 1 damage upon collision.
 The 2\textsuperscript{nd} level blob has 2 HP and does 2 damage.
 The most powerful blob has 3 HP and does 3 damage. \item\textbf{Ogres} will move 1 tile towards either the player or a treasure per turn within line of sight, preferring treasures over the hero in case of a tie.
 When an ogre collides with a treasure, they consume it, and their sprite becomes fancier to look at.
 Ogres have 2 HP and deal 2 damage to anything they collide with, including other ogres. \item\textbf{Minitaurs} always move 1 step along the shortest path to the hero as determined by A* search, regardless of line of sight.
 Collision with the minitaur will deal 1 damage to the player.
 A minitaur has no HP and is immortal.
-When damaged, the minitaur is stunned for 5 moves (and can be passed through). \end{itemize}
+When damaged, the minitaur is stunned for 5 moves. \end{itemize}